wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 9.4.1 =
 * Release Date: TBD
+* Fixed: SQL injection security issue for users with access to the admin pages.
 * Fixed: Bug in code to save new "Treat corrupt browser info as a bot" setting.
 * Fixed: Bug in scheduled data pruge code that would not append the correct table prefix.
 * Updated: Admin manual.